 A Day to Show the Faces of Bipolar

 On World Bipolar Day people are not only listening but looking.
-It makes it the perfect time to portray the faces of bipolar disorder authentically.
-In 2018, mental health influencers are sharing their story and giving people a genuine depiction of bipolar disorder.
-The media’s negative portrayal of people with bipolar disorder is unethical and false.
+It’s the perfect time to portray the faces of bipolar disorder.
+In 2019, mental health influencers are sharing their story and the truth about living with bipolar.
+The media’s negative portrayal of people with bipolar disorder is unethical.
 The images we see of deranged individuals in movies representing mental illness are incredibly harmful.
 We are friends, parents, students, children, professionals and most importantly good people.
-It is time we utilize the fact that people are listening and looking on World Bipolar Day to show the real faces of bipolar disorder.
+It is time we show the real faces of bipolar disorder.

 A Day to Embrace Our Bipolar Minds

-Outside of spreading awareness and fighting stigma, World Bipolar Day is a celebration of people who live with bipolar.
+Outside of spreading awareness and fighting stigma, World Bipolar Day is a celebration of people living with bipolar.
 Although we are still chipping away at the wall that keeps us from sharing our truth, we have come so far and should be proud.
-It is a day to remember there is beauty in being different.
+It is a day to remember the beauty of being different.

-A Day to Let the World Know We Are Not to Be Used as a Scapegoat
+A Day to Let the World Know We Are Not A Scapegoat

-In 2018, while we have the attention from the general public, it is essential we speak with confidence about the fact that those of us who live with bipolar disorder will no longer be silenced and used as a scapegoat for the problems society is unwilling to face.
-Every day we continue this fight, but World Bipolar Day is a time that we have the platform to call out society for the blame that we are no longer willing to take with ease.
+In 2019, while we have the attention from the general public, it is essential we speak with confidence about the fact that those of us who live with bipolar disorder will no longer be silenced and used as a scapegoat for the problems society is unwilling to face.

 A Day to Spread Love

-In 2018 the stigma of mental illness is piercingly loud which has caused more people living with bipolar disorder to feel ashamed and guilty.
+In 2019 the stigma of mental illness is piercingly loud which has caused more people living with bipolar disorder to feel ashamed and guilty.
 It is the perfect day to spread love and remind each other that we are vibrant and capable individuals.
 It is important to voice our support for one another in the mental health community on a daily basis, but some individuals hesitate to do so.
 World Bipolar Day is the perfect time for you to acknowledge that you are loved, and not alone.
-On March 30th I will be sharing love and going Live on Instastory to hear what makes you Bipolar Strong.
-I will be Live Friday night around 10 pm ET on @hannahdblum and @healthyplace at 12 pm ET.
-Cannot wait to meet you.

-You are a beautiful contradiction and a vibrant soul.
+You are a beautiful and vibrant soul.
 We will learn to love the parts of ourselves that society has taught us to hate.
 No longer shall we remain silent.
-XOXO